Customer Discovery's Critical Role in Startup Creation

 Scheduling came up over and over again.
 But we realized that it wasn’t just their final work schedule that was the problem.
 Rather, it was the way the process worked and felt.

-Many nurses cited an inability to personally shape their schedules, limited or no flexibility, and a lack of scheduling transparency.
-This gave us conviction that it was a problem worth solving.
+Many of the nurses we spoke with cited an inability to personally shape their schedules, limited or no flexibility, and a lack of scheduling transparency.
+This info gave us conviction it was a problem worth solving.

 We ultimately categorized this particular JTBD as, “Help nurses gain autonomy over their work schedule.”